staabm/staabm.github.io/_posts/2024-11-26-phpstan-mixed-types.md

 #### Narrow types from if-conditions

 What most situations we are looking at have in common is, that we have very little information at the beginning.
-One useful tool to get information is a subtractable type, which PHPStan is using for `mixed` for a long time already.
+One useful tool to handle that is a subtractable type, which PHPStan is using for `mixed` for a long time already.
 This means we don't describe what we know about a type, but instead we narrow it down by what we know it is not:

 ```php